chevalvert/ppmm-builder/README.md

   --verbose        Log additional informations (not compatible with --porcelain) --progress       Log rendering progress (not compatible with --porcelain)

+  --zoom           Set the zoom level of the tilemap
+                   Can be expressed as a list of multiple zoom levels:
+                   '0,1,2,3,4' or '0 1 2 3 4' (default: 0)
-  --zoom           Set the zoom level of the tilemap (default: 0) --tile-size      Set the default size of a tile in pixels (default: 256) --region         Define the rectangle [x1, y1, x2, y2] of tiles to render
+  --tile-size      Set the default size of a tile in pixels (default: 256) --region         Define the rectangle [x1, y1, x2, y2] of tiles to render
                    (default: whole map)